 Area of use: Web applications

-The Penetration Testing Execution Standard (PTES) covers seven main stages from initial communication with a customer to reporting:
+The Penetration Testing Execution Standard (PTES) is an application penetration testing methodology that covers seven main stages from initial communication with a customer to reporting:

 - Pre-engagement interactions